How does regenerative braking boost your electric car’s range?

-A regenerative braking system can recover kinetic energy that would otherwise be lost when you brake.
-In electric cars, some of this energy can be harnessed by the motor – and that means free electricity and a longer range.
+A regenerative braking system recovers kinetic energy that would otherwise be lost when you brake.
+In an electric car, some of this energy can be harnessed by the motor – and that effectively means free electricity and a longer range.

 In simple terms, when the driver of an EV eases off the throttle or presses the brake, the electric motor switches from powering the wheels to generator mode.
 This generator then converts a portion of the kinetic energy into electricity, which is stored in the car’s battery.